NJUxlj/ner-bert-crf/README.md

 3. RegexExpression-only NER Model
 4. Whole-Sentence NER Model

+---

 ## How to Run?
 ```shell
 pip install -r requirements.txt
 ```

 run main.py

+---

+## project struction
+- in model.py, you can see there is a ModelHub that allows you to select 1 of the 4 models. you can do the selection in main() function from main.py.

 ## BERT